axonivy-market/azure-servicebus-connector/azure-servicebus-connector-product/README.md

 `fullyQualifiedName` and a `DefaultAzureCredentialBuilder`.
 Both values can be configured for every configuration.
-If you want to share this configuration between multiple queues or topics, it is a good idea to create a base configuration and `iherit` from it in other places.
+If you want to share this configuration between multiple queues or topics, it is a good idea to create a base configuration and `inherit` from it in other places.
 Please see the Azure documentation for a description of these methods.

 The connector provides simple send and receive methods and automatically creates senders